RGTechno/Sorting_Visualizer/README.md

 # Sorting Visualizer
 ![](./Resources/mergeSort.gif)
- ### Visualize the following sorting algorithms in one of the most efficient way
+ - ## Visualize the following Sorting Algorithms in one of the most efficient way

- - ## Algorithms Included
    - ### Bubble Sort
    - ### Insertion Sort
    - ### Selection Sort